-The Conservation and Heritage Management Committee invites nominations for the Conservation and Heritage Management Award to be presented at the 2015 Annual Meeting.
+The Conservation and Heritage Management Committee invites nominations for the Conservation and Heritage Management Award.
 This award is made in recognition of an individual's or institution's exceptional achievement in any of the following areas:

 1) Archaeological conservation (the conservation of an artifact, monument, or site);

 2) Archaeological conservation science (an advance in the deterioration analysis or treatment of archaeological materials);

 3) Archaeological heritage management (the overall management of a site or group of sites including their preservation and interpretation to the public);